 - ¼ cup (43 g) Semi Sweet Chocolate melted

 - Preheat oven to 350 F (180 C) and prepare three 6-inch round cake pans with non-stick baking spray and layer the bottom with parchment paper.

 - In a large bowl, hand whisk together flours, baking powder, baking soda, salt, cinnamon, nutmeg, and cloves.
 Set aside.

-- Using a stand mixer fitted with paddle attachment on medium speed, mix the warm melted butter with the brown sugar, Blue Chair Bay Vanilla Rum, sifted cocoa powder, and espresso powder until smooth.
+- Using a stand mixer fitted with paddle attachment on medium speed, mix the warm melted butter, oil, brown sugar, Blue Chair Bay Vanilla Rum, sifted cocoa powder, and espresso powder until smooth.

 - Scrape the bottom and sides of the bowl as needed with a rubber spatula to incorporate all ingredients.